tbroyer/blog.ltgt.net/_posts/2024-01-21-web-component-properties.md

 By default, [Lit reactive properties](https://lit.dev/docs/components/properties/) (annotated with `@property()`) observe the attribute of the same (or configured) name, using a converter to parse the value if needed (by default only handling numbers through a plain JavaScript number coercion, booleans, strings, or possibly objects or arrays through `JSON.parse()`; but a custom converter can be given).
 If your property is not associated to any attribute (but needs to be reactive to trigger a render when changed), then you can annotate it with `@property({ attribute: false })` or `@state()` (the latter is meant for internal state though, i.e. private properties).

 To make a reactive property [reflect an attribute](https://lit.dev/docs/components/properties/#reflected-attributes), you'll add `reflect: true` to the `@property()` options, and Lit will use the converter to stringify the value too.
 This won't be done immediately though, but only as part of Lit's reactive update cycle.
 This timing is a slight deviation compared to built-in elements that's probably acceptable, but it makes it harder to implement some reflection rules (those that set the attribute to a different value than the one returned by the getter) as the converter will always be called with the property value (returned by the getter, so after normalization).
+For a component similar to `progress` or `meter` with dependent properties, Lit recommends correcting the values in a `willUpdate` callback (this is where you'd check whether the `value` is valid with respect to the `max` for instance, and possibly overwrite its value to bring it in-range); this means that attributes will have the corrected value, and this requires users to update all properties in the same _event loop_ (which will most likely be the case anyway).

 It should be noted that, surprisingly, Lit _actively_ discourages reflecting attributes: